acsone/setuptools-odoo/README.rst

-Since reusable addons are generally not structured using the namespace package but instead collected in a directory with each subdirectory containing an addon, this package provides the ``setuptools-odoo-make-default`` script which creates a ``setup.py`` for each addon according to the following structure:
+Since reusable addons are generally not structured using the namespace package but instead collected in a directory with each subdirectory containing an addon, this package provides the ``setuptools-odoo-make-default`` script which creates a default ``setup.py`` for each addon according to the following structure:

   .. code::